AndriiAnisimov/csv_analyzer/README.md

 ## Overview
 This project is a simple full-stack application that allows users to upload CSV files, process them, and visualize basic statistics.

-## Tech Stack
+## Tech Stack & Architecture
-- Frontend: Next.js (React)
+- Frontend: Next.js
-- Backend: Django + DRF
+- Backend: Django (REST) API
+- Data: pandas (CSV Processing Service)

+## Trade-offs
+- Used synchronous processing instead of Celery for simplicity
-- Data processing: pandas
+- Used pandas for fast aggregation
+- Simulated async flow on frontend

 ## Features
 - CSV upload